-You can filter your New Relic One dashboards by faceted attributes, making your dashboards more interactive and easy to use.
+You can filter your New Relic dashboards by faceted attributes, making your dashboards more interactive and easy to use.

 Why use facet filtering?